Hunter Enis

-George Hunter Enis (born December 10, 1936, in Fort Worth, Texas) is a former American collegiate and Professional Football quarterback who played for three seasons in the American Football League.
+George Hunter Enis (born December 10, 1936) is a former American collegiate and Professional Football quarterback who played for three seasons in the American Football League (AFL).
 He played for the Dallas Texans in 1960, the San Diego Chargers in 1961, and the Oakland Raiders and the Denver Broncos in 1962.
 He played college football at Texas Christian University, and currently serves on their board of trustees.